 From Hardwick Common, head east on Barre Road for a mile.
 Parking is on the right.

 Route Description: The trail takes you upon the plateau of the East Quabbin Land Trust’s Mandell Hill property, through active pastures and high-canopied forests.
 From the parking lot, walk south through the gate and follow the farm road.
 Immediately to your left is the reclaimed foundation of the Mandell Farm barn whose rich history has been well documented by local historians.
 Back on the farm road, views to the east offer Winimusset Wildlife Management Area, the Ware River, and Mount Wachusett.
 West shows more active agricultural land falling away towards Hardwick center.
 This is a great spot to take in both sunrises and sunsets.
-Throughout the pastures, take care to notice the wire fences alongside the trail: they are often electrified to keep in cattle.
 Continue on, soon coming to a fork in the road.
-This is a loop trail, so either direction is appropriate, but this description is following the branch left.
+This is a Loop Trail, so either direction is appropriate, but this description is following the branch left.
 Take the left branch, and as you walk look off in the distance to see Mount Wachusett visible on clear days.
-Walk through a farm gate (please close it behind you if it was closed), past the enormous European Beech tree, and bear right, up the low knoll.
-Once upon the knoll take a look back for a great view of the working pastures, grazing cattle, and the historical landmarks.
+Walk past the enormous European Beech tree, and bear right, up the low knoll.
+Once upon the knoll take a look back for a great view of the fields and the historic landmarks.
 Off the knoll the trail continues, bearing right, into the forest and bisecting the steep, wooded slope of Mandell Hill.
 Soon a subtle jog in the trail left passes through a historic farm lane bordered on each side by stonewalls, now under the forest canopy.
-The trail continues relatively flat through the forest for another ¾ mile before it turns to the west and climbs steeply back up to the plateau an isolated field.
+The trail continues relatively flat through the forest for another ¾ mile before it turns to the west and climbs steeply back up to the plateau and winds around the outside of an isolated field.
 This field is known locally as the President’s Field due to lore of George Washington’s army setting camp here.
-Follow the blue diamond markers around the end of the field and bear right keeping the field closely on your right side.
-On the north end of the field you will find a farm road.
-Follow the farm road and blue markers, eventually crossing over the stonewall using a wooden style that will bring you to the Ellison Memorial Birding Platform.
+Follow the blue blazes passing over the stone wall taking walkers around the end of the field.
+Bear right keeping the field closely on your right side across the stone wall.
+Follow the blue markers to the farm road and across the fields.
+Eventually the trail will bring you to the Ellison Memorial Birding Platform.
 The birding platform is twelve feet in the air, giving visitors a panoramic view of the Mandell Hill area and the birds that frequent this large expansive managed grasslands.
 Continue heading north and the parking area is less than 1,000 feet away.

 Terrain: Somewhat steep in places.
 A few rocky sections.